Camoflauge: Influence and legacy

 Johnson is the subject of a short documentary film called Camoflauge, directed by Lamia Lazrak.
-The film included interviews with Johnson's close family and friends including Tammie Green (his mother), Flau'Jae Johnson (his daughter), producers, and rapper Boosie Badazz.
+The film included interviews with Johnson's close family and friends including Tammie Green (his mother), Flau'jae Johnson (his daughter), producers, and rapper Boosie Badazz.
 The film premiered at the 2016 Savannah Film Festival and won a 2016 Red Dot Design Award in Communication.
-Flau'Jae competed in Season 3 of The Rap Game.
-After losing to fellow rapper Nova on "The Rap Game" Flau'Jae went on to compete on another show, That being America's Got Talent in season 13, where in the final week of the Judge cuts she got the Golden Buzzer from Chris Hardwick historically becoming the first rapper in the show's history to receive this honor.
-She would be eliminated in the quarterfinals one week later.
-After that, she went on to play basketball at Louisiana State University and signed a record deal with Jay-Z's label Roc Nation.